gerasev-kirill/angular-gdpr-storage/README.md

 });
 ```

-This, however, is not the way ngStorage is designed to be used with.
+This, however, is not the way gdpr.storage is designed to be used with.
 As can be easily seen by comparing the demos, this approach is way more verbose, and may have potential performance implications as the values being watched quickly grow.

 ### Delete | [Demo](http://plnkr.co/edit/o4w3VGqmp8opfrWzvsJy?p=preview)